sgdevmane/interview-guide/markdowns/security/security-questions.md

 48. [How do you prevent Directory Traversal?](#q48-how-do-you-prevent-directory-traversal) <span class="intermediate">Intermediate</span>
 49. [How do you prevent Deserialization vulnerabilities?](#q49-how-do-you-prevent-deserialization-vulnerabilities) <span class="advanced">Advanced</span>
 50. [How do you implement 'Defense in Depth'?](#q50-how-do-you-implement-defense-in-depth) <span class="advanced">Advanced</span>
-51. [How do you handle Security state management in large scale applications?](#q51-how-do-you-handle-security-state-management-in-large-scale-applications) <span class="advanced">Advanced</span>
-52. [How do you perform Security data validation in microservices?](#q52-how-do-you-perform-security-data-validation-in-microservices) <span class="beginner">Beginner</span>
-53. [How do you automate Security deployment for mobile devices?](#q53-how-do-you-automate-security-deployment-for-mobile-devices) <span class="advanced">Advanced</span>
-54. [How do you handle Security concurrency issues in legacy systems?](#q54-how-do-you-handle-security-concurrency-issues-in-legacy-systems) <span class="advanced">Advanced</span>
-55. [How do you implement Security caching in cloud infrastructure?](#q55-how-do-you-implement-security-caching-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
-56. [How do you manage Security configuration for real-time systems?](#q56-how-do-you-manage-security-configuration-for-real-time-systems) <span class="beginner">Beginner</span>
-57. [How do you handle Security internationalization (i18n) in distributed systems?](#q57-how-do-you-handle-security-internationalization-i18n-in-distributed-systems) <span class="intermediate">Intermediate</span>
-58. [How do you ensure Security accessibility (a11y) in high-traffic sites?](#q58-how-do-you-ensure-security-accessibility-a11y-in-high-traffic-sites) <span class="beginner">Beginner</span>
-59. [How do you optimize Security network requests in embedded systems?](#q59-how-do-you-optimize-security-network-requests-in-embedded-systems) <span class="advanced">Advanced</span>
-60. [How do you handle Security performance optimization for production environments?](#q60-how-do-you-handle-security-performance-optimization-for-production-environments) <span class="advanced">Advanced</span>
-61. [What are the security implications of Security in large scale applications?](#q61-what-are-the-security-implications-of-security-in-large-scale-applications) <span class="intermediate">Intermediate</span>
-62. [How do you debug Security memory leaks in microservices?](#q62-how-do-you-debug-security-memory-leaks-in-microservices) <span class="advanced">Advanced</span>
-63. [Best practices for Security code organization in mobile devices?](#q63-best-practices-for-security-code-organization-in-mobile-devices) <span class="beginner">Beginner</span>
-64. [How do you implement Security error handling for legacy systems?](#q64-how-do-you-implement-security-error-handling-for-legacy-systems) <span class="intermediate">Intermediate</span>
-65. [How do you test Security functionality in cloud infrastructure?](#q65-how-do-you-test-security-functionality-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
-66. [How do you handle Security state management in real-time systems?](#q66-how-do-you-handle-security-state-management-in-real-time-systems) <span class="advanced">Advanced</span>
-67. [How do you perform Security data validation in distributed systems?](#q67-how-do-you-perform-security-data-validation-in-distributed-systems) <span class="beginner">Beginner</span>
-68. [How do you automate Security deployment for high-traffic sites?](#q68-how-do-you-automate-security-deployment-for-high-traffic-sites) <span class="advanced">Advanced</span>
-69. [How do you handle Security concurrency issues in embedded systems?](#q69-how-do-you-handle-security-concurrency-issues-in-embedded-systems) <span class="advanced">Advanced</span>
-70. [How do you implement Security caching in production environments?](#q70-how-do-you-implement-security-caching-in-production-environments) <span class="intermediate">Intermediate</span>
-71. [How do you manage Security configuration for large scale applications?](#q71-how-do-you-manage-security-configuration-for-large-scale-applications) <span class="beginner">Beginner</span>
-72. [How do you handle Security internationalization (i18n) in microservices?](#q72-how-do-you-handle-security-internationalization-i18n-in-microservices) <span class="intermediate">Intermediate</span>
-73. [How do you ensure Security accessibility (a11y) in mobile devices?](#q73-how-do-you-ensure-security-accessibility-a11y-in-mobile-devices) <span class="beginner">Beginner</span>
-74. [How do you optimize Security network requests in legacy systems?](#q74-how-do-you-optimize-security-network-requests-in-legacy-systems) <span class="advanced">Advanced</span>
-75. [How do you handle Security performance optimization for cloud infrastructure?](#q75-how-do-you-handle-security-performance-optimization-for-cloud-infrastructure) <span class="advanced">Advanced</span>
-76. [What are the security implications of Security in real-time systems?](#q76-what-are-the-security-implications-of-security-in-real-time-systems) <span class="intermediate">Intermediate</span>
-77. [How do you debug Security memory leaks in distributed systems?](#q77-how-do-you-debug-security-memory-leaks-in-distributed-systems) <span class="advanced">Advanced</span>
-78. [Best practices for Security code organization in high-traffic sites?](#q78-best-practices-for-security-code-organization-in-high-traffic-sites) <span class="beginner">Beginner</span>
-79. [How do you implement Security error handling for embedded systems?](#q79-how-do-you-implement-security-error-handling-for-embedded-systems) <span class="intermediate">Intermediate</span>
-80. [How do you test Security functionality in production environments?](#q80-how-do-you-test-security-functionality-in-production-environments) <span class="intermediate">Intermediate</span>
-81. [How do you handle Security state management in large scale applications?](#q81-how-do-you-handle-security-state-management-in-large-scale-applications) <span class="advanced">Advanced</span>
-82. [How do you perform Security data validation in microservices?](#q82-how-do-you-perform-security-data-validation-in-microservices) <span class="beginner">Beginner</span>
-83. [How do you automate Security deployment for mobile devices?](#q83-how-do-you-automate-security-deployment-for-mobile-devices) <span class="advanced">Advanced</span>
-84. [How do you handle Security concurrency issues in legacy systems?](#q84-how-do-you-handle-security-concurrency-issues-in-legacy-systems) <span class="advanced">Advanced</span>
-85. [How do you implement Security caching in cloud infrastructure?](#q85-how-do-you-implement-security-caching-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
-86. [How do you manage Security configuration for real-time systems?](#q86-how-do-you-manage-security-configuration-for-real-time-systems) <span class="beginner">Beginner</span>
-87. [How do you handle Security internationalization (i18n) in distributed systems?](#q87-how-do-you-handle-security-internationalization-i18n-in-distributed-systems) <span class="intermediate">Intermediate</span>
-88. [How do you ensure Security accessibility (a11y) in high-traffic sites?](#q88-how-do-you-ensure-security-accessibility-a11y-in-high-traffic-sites) <span class="beginner">Beginner</span>
-89. [How do you optimize Security network requests in embedded systems?](#q89-how-do-you-optimize-security-network-requests-in-embedded-systems) <span class="advanced">Advanced</span>
-90. [How do you handle Security performance optimization for production environments?](#q90-how-do-you-handle-security-performance-optimization-for-production-environments) <span class="advanced">Advanced</span>
-91. [What are the security implications of Security in large scale applications?](#q91-what-are-the-security-implications-of-security-in-large-scale-applications) <span class="intermediate">Intermediate</span>
-92. [How do you debug Security memory leaks in microservices?](#q92-how-do-you-debug-security-memory-leaks-in-microservices) <span class="advanced">Advanced</span>
-93. [Best practices for Security code organization in mobile devices?](#q93-best-practices-for-security-code-organization-in-mobile-devices) <span class="beginner">Beginner</span>
-94. [How do you implement Security error handling for legacy systems?](#q94-how-do-you-implement-security-error-handling-for-legacy-systems) <span class="intermediate">Intermediate</span>
-95. [How do you test Security functionality in cloud infrastructure?](#q95-how-do-you-test-security-functionality-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
-96. [How do you handle Security state management in real-time systems?](#q96-how-do-you-handle-security-state-management-in-real-time-systems) <span class="advanced">Advanced</span>
-97. [How do you perform Security data validation in distributed systems?](#q97-how-do-you-perform-security-data-validation-in-distributed-systems) <span class="beginner">Beginner</span>
-98. [How do you automate Security deployment for high-traffic sites?](#q98-how-do-you-automate-security-deployment-for-high-traffic-sites) <span class="advanced">Advanced</span>
-99. [How do you handle Security concurrency issues in embedded systems?](#q99-how-do-you-handle-security-concurrency-issues-in-embedded-systems) <span class="advanced">Advanced</span>
-100. [How do you implement Security caching in production environments?](#q100-how-do-you-implement-security-caching-in-production-environments) <span class="intermediate">Intermediate</span>

 ---